directus/directus/docs/cloud/glossary.md

 ## Infrastructure

-In the context of these docs, Infrastructure refers refers to the hardware running your Project, including the [database](#multi-tenancy), [serverless nodes](#nodes), [asset storage](#asset-storage) and [global CDN](#global-cdn).
+In the context of these docs, Infrastructure refers to the hardware running your Project, including the [database](#multi-tenancy), [serverless nodes](#nodes), [asset storage](#asset-storage) and [global CDN](#global-cdn).
 Infrastructure differs by Project tier.
 Please refer to [Projects](/cloud/projects) as well as the Infrastructure section on the [Pricing page](https://directus.io/pricing/) for side-by-side comparisons.